Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 Think of rollups renting billboard space on mainnet.
 They paste a huge poster (the blob) that stays up for roughly 18 days, then the city takes it down.
 The city keeps only a sealed, signed thumbnail that uniquely commits to the poster (the KZG commitment).
 Later, anyone can verify a specific square of that poster with a tiny receipt (a proof) without the city storing the full poster forever.
 Billboard rent clears in a separate market from road tolls—mirroring blob fees vs normal gas.

 #### The Data Availability Problem
 Rollups derive security by publishing their transaction data to a reliable layer so that anyone can independently verify state transitions, issue fraud proofs (for optimistic designs), or reconstruct the state if sequencers go offline.
 If data is withheld, security collapses.
 Historically, the DA component dominated rollup costs (often 80–95% pre‑4844).
 Post‑4844, costs fell substantially, but DA still drives a large share of L2 fees.
-Practical constraints remain: blobs are ~128 KiB each, kept for a temporary retention window (~18 days), and there are explicit per-block targets and maximums (as of Pectra, max 9).
+Practical constraints remain: blobs are ~128 KiB each, kept for a temporary retention window (~18 days), and there are explicit per-block targets and maximums (Post-Pectra, max 9).
 This bounded blobspace creates a real market for data and motivates both compression and alternative DA modes.

 #### External DA Options and Trade-offs
 Beyond Ethereum blobs, several DA systems exist with distinct assumptions and economics: